pryrt/nppConfigCheck/DEVNOTES.md

 it seems to be an error with pod2usage -- for some reason, with multiple layers of indirection, pod2usage isn't able to find a file it needs (or some environment variable gets hidden/deleted).

+# 2021-Aug-05 : run_script error

+but when I created a dummy p2u.pl and run it in three differnt ways (IPC::Run, qx, IPC::Open3) from rp2u.t, and it works just fine.
+So I don't see why it's failing in the main script... unless it's a folder difference.